androng/JobMatchAI/README.md

 4. Modify the Apify LinkedIn Job Scraper API Input from https://console.apify.com/actors/BHzefUZlZRKWxkTck/input and update "apify_input.json"

-1. Add your resume to the "candidate_summary.txt" file.
+1. Add your resume to a "candidate_summary.txt" file in the root directory.

+1. Go to Google Cloud Console and create a service account and download the google_service_account_credentials.json file.

 ## Usage

 Start the application: